gvwilson/thirdbit/src/fiction/iffy/index.md

 "Just another couple of minutes for the chassis."
 He shifted his toolbox to the floor and seated himself in its place.
-"Your friend'll be all right," he said as if he'd been reading her mind.
+"Your friend'll be all right," he said as if reading her mind.

 Iffy shrugged.
 "I know.